-Tech Leaders Brace Yourselves: AI Costs Will Only Go Up
+Tech Leaders, Brace Yourselves: AI Costs Will Only Go Up

-So I Need to Find Even More Money?
+So I Need To Find Even More Money?

 Leaders’ grasp on the (growing) total cost of AI is evolving faster than their ability to tell the value story, and the increasing cost of LLMs is exacerbating this dilemma.
-This is leaving firms in funding purgatory as CIOs can’t free up enough budget to both implement and scale the business’ AI-powered workflows.
+This is leaving firms in funding purgatory, as CIOs can’t free up enough budget to both implement and scale the business’s AI-powered workflows.
 Meanwhile, CEOs and boards insist on more and faster AI-powered business transformation.
 The result is frustration and a slow pace of scaling AI deployments.

 Here’s one approach: